Email Addresses

 7. Incorporation of Integrated Logistics Company Pty Ltd

-In October 2010, the Particicpants incorperated the company under the Australian Corporations Act 2001 and operate under a Shareholders' Agreement and Company Consitution.
+In October 2010, the Participants incorporated the company under the Australian Corporations Act 2001 and operate under a Shareholders' Agreement and Company Constitution.